Watch a cheetah cub get bottle-fed at National Zoo’s sister facility

 Officials didn’t say which zoo will take him, but they indicated there’s another female cheetah at a zoo that’s set to give birth and the surviving cub will be “introduced to that litter pending any other developments.”

 The cub will be at the facility in Front Royal for several weeks and is closely watched.
-Like a newborn baby human, it gets fed often — every two to three-and-a-half hours.
+Like a newborn baby human, it gets fed often — every 2 to 3½ hours.

 Animal keepers said he’s “strong, active, vocal and eating well.”
 But there is no cheetah camera to watch him.

 In June, Sukiri was bred with a 5-year-old male named Scott.
-She was trained to voluntary allow caretakers to do ultrasounds, and in late July they confirmed she was pregnant.
+She was trained to voluntarily allow caretakers to do ultrasounds, and in late July they confirmed she was pregnant.
 Sukiri had a normal pregnancy, and experts said there were no signs of any complications.
 She birthed the three cubs, but two were stillborn.

 According to animal experts, it is not uncommon for cheetahs to have stillborn cubs.

 Keepers stepped in a day after Sukiri gave birth because even though she nursed the surviving cub on the night it was born, she “started to ignore the cub” the next day, officials said.
-Expert said when they removed it from her yard area, she didn’t seem agitated and kept eating normally.
+Experts said when they removed it from her yard area, she didn’t seem agitated and kept eating normally.

 Experts said that in the wild, female cheetahs typically abandon a lone cub.